Fox Corporation: Formation

-On December 14, 2017 The Walt Disney Company announced its intent to acquire the motion picture, cable entertainment, and direct broadcast satellite divisions of 21st Century Fox, including 20th Century Fox, for $52.4 billion.
+On December 14, 2017, the Walt Disney Company announced its intent to acquire the motion picture, television production, cable entertainment, and direct broadcast satellite divisions of 21st Century Fox (the former News Corporation, which spun off its publishing assets in 2013), including 20th Century Fox and FX Networks, for $52.4 billion.
 The remainder of the company would form a so-called "New Fox", maintaining control of assets such as Fox's television network and broadcast stations (which Disney, already owning ABC, would be legally unable to own due to an FCC policy known as the "dual network rule", which prohibits mergers between the top broadcast networks), Fox News, the national operations of Fox Sports, and the 20th Century Fox studio lot, which would be leased to Disney for seven years.
 Fox's regional sports networks were also included in the sale, but were later divested by order of the Department of Justice, on the grounds that the Fox regional networks' combination with Disney's 80% ownership of ESPN would make Disney too dominant in the cable sports market.

-In May 2018 it was confirmed that Lachlan Murdoch, rather than James Murdoch, would take charge of the New Fox company.
+In May 2018, it was confirmed that Lachlan Murdoch, rather than James Murdoch, would take charge of the New Fox company.

-In mid-2018 NBCUniversal's parent company Comcast instigated bidding wars over both the Fox assets Disney planned to purchase, and the British broadcaster Sky plc (a company which 21st Century Fox held a stake in, and was planning to acquire the remainder).
+In mid-2018, NBCUniversal's parent company Comcast instigated bidding wars over both the Fox assets Disney planned to purchase, and the British broadcaster Sky plc (a company that 21st Century Fox held a stake in, and was planning to acquire the remainder).
 In July 2018, Fox agreed to an increase of Disney's offer to $71.3 billion to fend off Comcast's counter-bid.
 British regulators ordered that a blind auction be held for Sky's assets, which was won by Comcast.

 On October 10, 2018, it was reported that in preparation for the impending completion of the sale, the new, post-merger organizational structure of "New Fox" would be implemented by January 1, 2019.
-On November 14, 2018, it was revealed that the new independent company will maintain the original Fox name.
+On November 14, 2018, it was revealed that the new independent company would maintain the original Fox name.
 On January 7, 2019, Fox Corporation's registration statement was filed by the U.S. Securities and Exchange Commission.

-On January 11, 2019, Fox stated in a securities filing that it had no plans to bid on its former regional sports networks; they would instead go to a consortium led by Sinclair Broadcast Group, with Fox Corporation continuing to license the FSN name to those stations until Sinclair developed a new brand (the networks would eventually become Bally Sports).
+On January 11, 2019, Fox stated in a securities filing that it had no plans to bid on its former regional sports networks; they would instead go to a consortium led by Sinclair Broadcast Group, with Fox Corp continuing to license the FSN name to those stations until Sinclair developed a new brand (the networks would eventually become Bally Sports).
 On March 12, 2019, Disney announced that the sale would be completed by March 20, 2019.
-On March 19, 2019, Fox Corporation officially began trading on the S&P 500, replacing 21st Century Fox on the index.
-Republican politician and former Speaker of the House Paul Ryan also joined Fox Corporation's board at this time.
+On March 19, 2019, Fox Corp officially began trading on the S&P 500, replacing 21st Century Fox on the index.
+Republican politician and former Speaker of the House Paul Ryan also joined Fox Corp's board at this time.

-Under the terms of the acquisition, Disney will phase out the Fox brand usage by 2024.
+Under the terms of the acquisition, Disney would remove the Fox brand usage by 2024, to avoid confusion with Fox Corp.